kmusard/envoy-ironclad-dist-rate/README.md

 ```bash
 kubectl get all --all-namespaces
 ```

 The output should be similar to below

 ![Verify Gif](assets/verify.gif)

 ## Envoy Ironclad Distributed Rate Limiter Helm Chart

-This Helm chart deploys an Envoy proxy along with two pods runing a custom script utilizing cURL to demonstrate Envoy’s rate limiting and caching capabilities aimed at efficiently interfacing with the Google reverse geocoding API.
+This Helm chart deploys an Envoy proxy along with two pods running a custom script utilizing cURL to demonstrate Envoy’s rate limiting and caching capabilities aimed at efficiently interfacing with the Google reverse geocoding API.

 ## Configuration Parameters